Weekly Meal Plan Template Google Sheets — Plan 7 Dinners in 10 Minutes

 3. Match meals to the week's schedule (2 minutes).
 Look at the week.
 Which evenings are late?
 Which days is someone out?
 Assign quick meals (pasta, eggs, stir fry) to busy evenings.
 Save anything that needs more time for quieter nights.

 4. Build the grocery list (1 minute).
 Go through each meal and note anything you need to buy.
 Add to the grocery list tab.
-A grocery list template organised by store section saves time at the shop — items are in the order you encounter them in the aisle.
+A grocery list template organized by store section saves time at the shop — items are in the order you encounter them in the aisle.
 Done.

-Building a meal rotation
+Get the free template →Building a meal rotation

 The easiest meal planning system is a rotation — a list of 14–20 meals your household reliably eats, cycling through them over two to three weeks.
 When you sit down to plan on Sunday, you are not making decisions from scratch.
 You are picking from a known list.